Are you using a content marketing strategy in your business to attract clients? If not, why not? But you’re not alone in this problem.

-Less than half of B2B marketers have a documented content marketing strategy.
+Astonishingly, fewer than 40% of B2B marketers have a documented content marketing strategy, and freelancers often neglect this invaluable resource.

 Put content marketing definition into search engines and it’s defined as